top of page

 Simple Ways to Practice Slow Living Daily

-• Creating unrushed moments at the beginning or end of the day
+• Creating unrushed moments at the beginning or end of the day.
+Take a few minutes to breathe before diving into your tasks.

-• Spending time in nature without an agenda
+• Spending time in nature without an agenda.
+Let the beauty of the outdoors inspire you.

-• Letting go of urgency where it isn’t necessary
+• Letting go of urgency where it isn’t necessary.
+Remind yourself that it’s okay to take your time.

 Releasing the Pressure to Keep Up